 Time for a spot of ye olde retail therapy in historic Grassmarket, the liveliest street in the medieval Old Town.
 Saturday brings a chaotic cornucopia of market stalls, street food, farmers’ produce, live music and magic shows.

 London has Harrods; Edinburgh has Cranachan & Crowdie, stocked with unique Scottish wares for the canny souvenir hunter, including thistle-shaped shortbread, tweed tablet covers and highland woollen tea cosies.

 Scottish authors created Sherlock Holmes, Harry Potter, Long John Silver and Robin Hood and the annual book festival reflects the city’s love of literature.
 There are many fabulous bookshops to indulge in around town, but the Old Town Bookshop in Grassmarket is not to be missed.

 For relaxing things to do in Edinburgh, enjoy a memorable meander at Jupiter Artland, an outdoor art gallery with intriguing exhibits lining the landscape.
 Dozens of artists have contributed to the sculpture park, which is set amongst ancient willow, oak and juniper trees surrounding the former Jacobean manor house.

 And finally, add a dash of adrenalin to the mix with Mad Max Adventures.
 Chart a course across rural terrain by quad bike or 4WD, compete in highland games, practise with a medieval bow and arrow or decipher the map on a Wildgoose treasure hunt!

 If you master caber tossing, contact the Guinness Book of Records.
-The current record (set by a Canadian!) is a warrior-worthy 14 tosses in 3 minutes.
+The current record (set by a Canadian!) is a warrior-worthy 14 tosses in three minutes.

 Do you have any tips for top things to do in Edinburgh?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.